stevekinney/tailwind-workshop/src/content/dark-mode.md

 ## Best Practices

+Here are some best practices that you didn't ask for:

 - **User Preference**: Consider providing a toggle that lets users switch between dark and light modes, regardless of their system settings.
 - **Contrast**: Ensure that your dark mode color choices are accessible and high-contrast.
 - **Test**: Thoroughly test all your components and layouts in both light and dark modes to ensure readability and usability.